w3f/polkadot-wiki/docs/general/how-to-dyor.md

 or Binance Smart Chain, and have issued tokens there.
 Many projects do that either to raise funds and test their infrastructure or because they aim to build a "multi-chain" solution or both.
-But because those projects are not currently built on Substrate, the existence of a clear and robust integration plan with the Relay Chain should be essential in your research to ensure that they will indeed build on it one day.
+But because those projects are not currently built on Substrate, the existence of a clear and robust integration plan with the relay chain should be essential in your research to ensure that they will indeed build on it one day.

 ## _Soft_ metrics